-In an interview with National Public Radio on 2 November 2004, Nora Ephron credited Meg Ryan not only with the idea of faking orgasm in the well-known restaurant scene, but also with the idea of setting it in a restaurant in the first place.
+In an interview with National Public Radio on November 2, 2004, screenwriter Nora Ephron credited Meg Ryan not only with the idea of faking an orgasm in the famous restaurant scene, but also with the idea of setting it in a restaurant in the first place.

-For the infamous orgasm scene, the original script called for just Harry and Sally to talk about women faking an orgasm, until Meg Ryan suggested that Sally actually fake an orgasm at the table.
-Rob Reiner loved the idea and put it into the script.
+For the infamous orgasm scene, the original script called for Harry and Sally to merely talk about women faking an orgasm, until Meg Ryan suggested that Sally actually fake an orgasm at the table.
+Director Rob Reiner loved the idea and put it into the script.

-Before deciding on the title, "Just Friends", "Playing Melancholy Baby", "Boy Meets Girl", "Blue Moon", "Words of Love", "It Had To Be You", "Harry, This Is Sally", and "How They Met", were considered by Nora Ephron, Andrew Scheinman, and Rob Reiner.
+Before deciding on the title, "When Harry Met Sally...," screenwriter Nora Ephron, producer Andrew Scheinman, and director Rob Reiner considered: "Just Friends," "Playing Melancholy Baby," "Boy Meets Girl," "Blue Moon," "Words of Love," "It Had To Be You," "Harry, This Is Sally," and "How They Met."

-Harry is somewhat based on Rob Reiner.
-Rob was depressed, and loved being depressed, like Harry Burns in the film.
-Sally is somewhat based on Nora Ephron.
-Nora is optimistic, cheerful, loves control, and is the type of person who is "just fine" with everything, just like Sally Albright.
+The character of Harry was somewhat based on director Rob Reiner.
+Reiner was depressed, and loved being depressed, like Harry Burns in the film.
+The character of Sally was somewhat based on screenwriter Nora Ephron.
+Ephron was optimistic, cheerful, loved control, and was the type of person who was "just fine" with everything, like Sally Albright.

-While writing the script, Rob Reiner once said, "You know how women have a base of makeup, I have a base of depression.
+While writing the script, director Rob Reiner once said, "You know how women have a base of make-up?
+I have a base of depression.
 Sometimes I sink below it.
 Sometimes I rise above it."
-Since the Harry Burns is based on the depressing Rob, Nora Ephron threw the line into the script, which Rob cut somewhere along the line.
+Since the character of Harry Burns was based on the depressed Reiner, screenwriter Nora Ephron threw the line into the script, which Reiner cut somewhere along the line.

-The football game scene uses footage from an actual Giants game, however the long range crowd shots are of a Buffalo Bills home game at Rich Stadium.
-Same colors on the fans but a more spirited version of 'the wave.'
+The football game scene uses footage from an actual New York Giants game.
+However, the long range crowd shots are of a Buffalo Bills home game at Rich Stadium.
+It had the same colors on the fans but a more spirited version of "the wave."

 When Harry realizes he wants to see Sally on New Year's Eve, he is near Washington Square Park.
-Sally's party is at the Puck Bulding, 295 W Lafayette, St...about a half mile away via Bleecker Street.
-If Harry runs 5 mph, he has a 6 minute run before the rest of his life begins.
+The party where Sally is attending is at the Puck Bulding, 295 W Lafayette Street, about a half mile away via Bleecker Street.
+If Harry runs five mph, he would have a six-minute run before arriving at the party.